dhuseby/library/README.md

 Finally, the one thing I wanted to add but didn't was a set of tests that use the `go fuzz` tooling to try to break the library by feeding it random ID's and Titles and doing random operations.
 I think fuzzing is a vastly underutilized tool.
 It is usually remarkably good at finding flaws in utility libraries like this one.

+One thing I want to note is that this repo is organized to be integrated into any CI/CD pipeline.
+The Makefile uses `-ldflags` to add versioning information into the compiled library for automated tooling that looks at binary outputs from the build process that is going into the running environment.
+This is a best practice in the SBOM world we live in now.
+Unfortunately none of this is truly cryptographic; it's just hashes of the git tree.
+An ideal solution would use code signing and key provenance with corroborated identities to provide true traceability of the binary artifacts.
+When combined with reproducible builds this utility library would fit nicely even in the most rigorously change-managed and secure software projects.

 Cheers!

 ## Build, Run, and Test